PlanetHuntingInPython/PlanetHuntingStudents/README.md

 * Please make a note of your password, as automatic password resets are not possible on this system.
 * Once you have successfully created an account click on the project invitation link your teacher has provided.

 When you gain access to the system you should see a project named after your school.
 There will see two folders.
 The one called **MasterFiles** should be left untouched.
 This contains back-ups of all the files you will be provided with.
 The other directory is called **StudentWorkingFiles**.
-Click on this and you should see a number of files, and in particular you should see the following Jupyter notebooks:
+Click on this.
+If the students in your school are working in a single group, then you should see a number of files.
+If you are working in groups, then click on your group name and you will see a number of files.
+In particular, you should see the following Jupyter notebooks:
 * **Getting to know Python3.ipynb**
 * **Obtaining Planet Parameters.ipynb**
 * **KeplerDataIntro.ipynb**